danielscholl-osdu/file/provider/file-gc-datastore/docs/anthos/README.md

 | `GCP_STATUS_CHANGED_TOPIC` | ex `status-changed` | PubSub topic for status publishing | no | output of infrastructure deployment |
 | `GCP_FILE_LOCATION_KIND` | by default `file-locations-osm` | Kind for Datastore or Table for postgres  | no | - |

-These variables define service behavior, and are used to switch between `anthos` or `gcp` environments, their overriding and usage in mixed mode was not tested.
+These variables define service behavior, and are used to switch between `reference` or `Google Cloud` environments, their overriding and usage in mixed mode was not tested.
 Usage of spring profiles is preferred.

 | name | value | description | sensitive? | source |
 | ---  | ---   | ---         | ---        | ---    |